Winter Hikes in and Near Portland

 Salmon River Trail

 Experienced hikers highly recommend the Mount Hood National Forest’s Salmon River Trail, about an hour east of Portland, where majestic old-growth forests transform into a winter wonderland.
 Frozen ferns, icy eddies and towering Douglas firs provide spectacular scenery.
-Multiple access points allow for hikes as short as 1 mile (1.6 km) or as long as 8 (12.9 km).
+Multiple access points allow for hikes as short as 1 mile (1.6 km) or as long as 8 miles (12.9 km).
 Pro tip: If you’re planning a longer hike, bring shoe chains or spikes to prevent any slips.

 Hiking Around Portland